6 Uses Of Petroleum Jelly You May Not Have Known

 If your child returns from school with head lice, you know you’re in trouble.
 Lice are notoriously tough to get rid of.
 And while you can buy special lotions and sprays that will kill them off, some of these aren’t suitable for young children or pregnant women.
 To top it off, some head lice can build a resistance to commercial pesticides, making the products useless.
 So, what to do?

-You might want to check out petroleum jelly.
-Essentially, it can suffocate the lice.
-A study found that petroleum jelly can kill the lice and tackle the eggs, letting just 6 percent hatch.
 However, know that it may not be effective on its own.
 You may still need to supplement with other remedies like tea tree oil or manual removal with a special comb.8

 6. Keep Your Ears Dry